 - Give your recommenders at least a month in which to write the reference and ask them to meet a deadline.

-- Let the recommender know when you will submit your applications so he or she can send the reference letters at the same time.
+- Let the recommender know when you will submit your applications so they can send the reference letters at the same time.

 - Reference letters can be confidential or non-confidential.
 Admissions officers may give more credence to a reference if you’ve waived your right to read it; you will need to decide the advantages or disadvantages of either choice.

 The graduate school testing organization (i.e., Educational Testing Service, American College Testing Program, etc.) generally assert that a good dose of home study and practice test taking is sufficient preparation for their exams.
 For some people — those with the time, motivation and self- discipline to buckle down on their own or who are naturally adept at test taking — this may be true.

 A wide array of study materials is available for test prep do-it-yourselfers:

 - Each test organization automatically provides free handbooks containing sample tests and rudimentary strategies for all registrants.
 Some publish and sell through bookstores an official study guide featuring actual exams from recent years.